Stinger05189/UnrealEngine_RapidFuzz_FuzzySearch/README.md

 - **RapidFuzzPartialTokenSetRatio**: Calculates similarity for partial matches with token duplicity.
 - **RapidFuzzWRatio**: Provides a weighted similarity score, combining various strategies.
 - **RapidFuzzQRatio**: Offers a quick similarity assessment.
+- **SortStringsBySimilarity**: Sorts strings by their direct similarity to a query, placing the closest matches first.
+Suitable for straightforward similarity-based ordering.
+- **SortStringsByPartialSimilarity**: Sorts strings by resemblance to a reference text, prioritizing those with the most matching content.
+Ideal for highlighting partial matches in search results or filters.
+- **SortStringsByPartialTokenSetSimilarity**: Sorts strings to prioritize those most similar to a query, effectively handling extra or shuffled words.
+Great for flexible 'best fit' searches.

 Each function is designed to be easily accessible from both Blueprints and C++, making them versatile for numerous use cases.